ludolpif/llss/doc/BUILDING-Linux.md

 Open an issue if you do have building errors.

 It's a `git clone` then `./configure` then `make` fashioned system.
-Parrallel build with `make -j` is way faster but I managed to early commit many Makefile versions that don't really work with `make -j` parallel builds.
+Parallel build with `make -j` is way faster but I managed to early commit many Makefile versions that don't really work with `make -j` parallel builds.
 Hoping this is past.

 Below a trace for reference:
 ```